Rafael-Espinosa-Bramasco/ByteForge_WIN/README.md

 ## How to use

-Once you either download it or compile it by yourself and added it to the PATH, yo can call:
+Once you either download it or compile it by yourself and added it to the PATH, you can call:

     byteforge

-and if it return an error, it worked.
+and if it return the app version, it worked.

 Byte forge can recive just 2 arguments: The output file name and the number of bytes to generate.